Perspective | Why Juan Soto should be the National League MVP

 Oh, here’s one more for Soto, maybe more a curiosity than a credential: Of the 178 major league hitters who have at least 400 plate appearances this year, guess how many walk more often than they strike out.

 The answer is one: Juan Soto.
 Soto’s 139 walks to 87 strikeouts is good for a 1.60 ratio.
 Next best: Minnesota utility man Luis Arraez, whose walk-to-strikeout ratio is but 0.91.
 The only player in the past seven seasons who can match Soto’s combination of plate discipline and ability to put the bat on the ball was Cincinnati’s Joey Votto, who posted a 1.61 ratio in 2017.
 By the end of the weekend, Soto might even top that.
 Since Aug.
 3, he has played in 53 games.
-He has struck out more than once just four times, and reached base more than once 34 times.
+He has struck out more than once just four times and has reached base more than once 34 times.

-There is one other point, written right on the ballot, meant to help guide the voters, aside from saying they can consider former winners, that a voter can list two players on the same team, and that “general character, disposition, loyalty and effort” are to be weighed.
+There is one other point, written right on the ballot, meant to help guide the voters, aside from saying they can consider former winners, that a voter can list two players on the same team and that “general character, disposition, loyalty and effort” are to be weighed.
 That is: “Number of games played.”

-This point reinforces something that can be overlooked in baseball: Availability is a tool.
+This point reinforces something that can be overlooked in baseball: Availability is a skill.
 The sport is so unrelenting, so constant, that there is real value in showing up every day and having your name in the lineup.

 To that end, Soto has appeared in 147 games, Harper in 136 and Tatis in 125.
 That’s not to say it’s Harper’s fault that he was hit in the face — and then the wrist — by a fastball that sent him to the injured list.
 It’s not to say that Tatis is to blame for the shoulder issues that put him on the injured list twice.

-But it is to say that Soto — despite a knee injury that sent him to the injured list for 10 games straddling April and May — has appeared more often, and therefore impacted his team more frequently.
+But it is to say that Soto — despite a knee injury that sent him to the injured list for 10 games straddling April and May — has appeared more often and therefore has impacted his team more frequently.
 Through Tuesday, he had 55 more plate appearances than Harper and 106 more than Tatis.

-The Nationals traded their present in hopes of a better future at the trade deadline.
+At the trade deadline, the Nationals traded their present in hopes of a better future.
 Juan Soto is part of it all.
 Cast his extraordinary numbers against the barren landscape around him, and the case is clear: Soto for MVP.